medik8s/fence-agents-remediation/README.md

 FAR uses some of the fence agents from the [upstream repository](https://github.com/ClusterLabs/fence-agents) by the *ClusterLabs* group.
 For example, `fence_ipmilan` for Intelligent Platform Management Interface ([IPMI](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface)) environments or `fence_aws` for Amazon Web Services ([AWS](https://aws.amazon.com)) platform.
 These upstream fence agents are Python scripts that are used to isolate a corrupted node from the rest of the cluster in a power-based fencing method.
 When a node is switched off, it cannot corrupt any data on shared storage.
 The fence agents use command-line arguments rather than configuration files, and to understand better the parameters you can view the fence agent's metadata (e.g., `fence_ipmilan -o metadata`).

+FAR supports an `--action` parameter, which defines how the node should be remediated.
+FAR supports both `reboot` and `off` actions:
+* reboot: Restarts the node, allowing automatic recovery.
+* off: Powers off the node, allowing manual recovery.

 ## Advantages

 * Robustness - FAR has direct feedback from the agent's management Application Programming Interface (API) call (e.g., IPMI) about the result of the fence action without using the Kubernetes API.